Rustfahrtagentur/microcad/doc/CONCEPTS.md

 - expressions will be calculated
 - functions will be called
-- modules will generate *object nodes*
+- parts will generate *object nodes*
 - user messages will be output on console

 Any errors which occur within the evaluation phase are related to semantic issues.